 More Younger Athletes Having Tommy John Surgery

 In recent years, more young athletes have begun having this surgery.
 These younger players are especially vulnerable to injuring their elbows because their bones are still growing.
 They also often play sports year-round with little time for rest.
 Now, newer techniques are available for UCL repair in younger patients, which can significantly shorten the rehab time.

 Find out more about this location so you can prepare for your appointments.

 Examination and Imaging

 Your orthopaedic surgeon will ask about your symptoms and examine your elbow.
 You may have X-rays or an MRI to help identify your injury.

-Whenever possible, your doctor will first try nonsurgical treatments such as physical therapy or anti-inflammatory medicines.
-You may be a candidate for Tommy John surgery if nonsurgical methods don’t help.
+Whenever possible, your doctor will first try nonsurgical treatments such as rest, physical therapy, or anti-inflammatory medicines.
+You may be a candidate for Tommy John surgery or UCL repair if nonsurgical methods don’t help.

 Why Choose Duke